-A. Biblical Responsibility to Elders and Church Leaders
+1. Biblical Responsibility to Elders and Church Leaders

-- Heb 13:7 Remember those who led you, who spoke the word of God to you; and considering the result of their conduct, imitate their faith.
+Heb 13:7 Remember those who led you, who spoke the word of God to you; and considering the result of their conduct, imitate their faith.

 Heb 13:17 Obey your leaders and submit to them, for they keep watch over your souls as those who will give an account.
 Let them do this with joy and not with grief, for this would be unprofitable for you.

-We cannot imitate the faith of a radio preacher we do not know – Wayne Mack, To be or Not to Be a Church Member
+We cannot imitate the faith of a radio preacher we do not know – Wayne Mack, To Be or Not to Be a Church Member

-B. Clarifying the Difference Between Believers and Unbelievers
+2. Clarifying the Difference Between Believers and Unbelievers

-Ac 5:14 And all the more believers in the Lord, multitudes of men and women, were constantly added to their number,
+Ac 5:14 And all the more believers in the Lord, multitudes of men and women, were constantly added to their number.

-C. Orderliness in the Church
+4. Orderliness in the Church

 1 Pe 5:1-2 Therefore, I exhort the elders among you, as your fellow elder and witness of the sufferings of Christ, and a partaker also of the glory that is to be revealed, shepherd the flock of God among you, exercising oversight not under compulsion, but voluntarily, according to the will of God; and not for sordid gain, but with eagerness;

 The Bible is clear that one of the primary ways of determining if someone is continuing in the faith is whether or not they are committed to a local body of believers.
 The apostle John says it this way:

-“They went out from us (true believers in a church) but they were not really of us for if they had been with us they would have remained with us (in fellowship through a local church) but they went out so that it would be shown that they all are not of us” 1 John 2:19
+1 John 2:19 They went out from us (true believers in a church) but they were not really of us for if they had been with us they would have remained with us (in fellowship through a local church) but they went out so that it would be shown that they all are not of us.

-E. Ministry Responsibilities and Privileges
+6. Ministry Responsibilities and Privileges

 A Christian who is not committed to a local church and rarely meets with the same group of believers cannot fulfill these commands – Wayne Mack

-Heb 10:24-25 and let us consider how to stimulate one another to love and good deeds, not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more as you see the day drawing near.
+Heb 10:24-25 and let us consider how to stimulate one another to love and good deeds, not forsaking our own assembling together, as it is the habit of some, but encouraging one another; and all the more as you see the day drawing near.

 We cannot fulfill the one-another commands of Scripture to everyone in a particular city.
 We must have some way of knowing who is part of our “household of faith.”

-We cannot possibly fulfill these commands to every person in the world…for this reason it is impossible for any believer to fulfill these biblical responsibilities without some kind of formal, regular, continuous relationship – Wayne Mack, To be or Not to Be a Church Member
+We cannot possibly fulfill these commands to every person in the world…for this reason it is impossible for any believer to fulfill these biblical responsibilities without some kind of formal, regular, continuous relationship – Wayne Mack, To Be or Not to Be a Church Member

 Ga 6:9-10 Let us not lose heart in doing good, for in due time we will reap if we do not grow weary.
 So then, while we have opportunity, let us do good to all people, and especially to those who are of the household of the faith.

-F. Accountability and Discipline
+7. Accountability and Discipline

-Church accountability and discipline are rendered largely ineffective without some kind of formal church structure.
+Church accountability and discipline are rendered largely ineffective without some kind of formal church membership structure.
 A primary reason for church membership is the seeking of accountability to other members of the body of Christ.

 Ga 6:1-2 Brethren, even if anyone is caught in any trespass, you who are spiritual, restore such a one in a spirit of gentleness; each one looking to yourself, so that you too will not be tempted.
 Bear one another’s burdens, and thereby fulfill the law of Christ.